Where to Go Strawberry Picking in SWMI- 2023

 AVAILABILITY

-Strawberry picking season in Southwest Michigan is in early June.
+Strawberry picking season in Southwest Michigan starts in late May to early June.
+Picking season is generally very short for Michigan strawberries.

 PICKING/STORAGE